GoogleChrome/web.dev/src/site/content/en/blog/service-worker-mindset/index.md

 Getting into the right mindset while thinking about service workers will help you build yours with confidence.
 Once you get the hang of them you'll be able to create incredible experiences for your users.

 If you want to master all this by [playing a game](https://gedd.ski/post/mastery-through-play/), then you're in luck!
-[Google Developers](https://twitter.com/ChromiumDev) and I collaborated on a project — [Service Workies](https://serviceworkies.com) where you master the ways of the service worker to slay the offline beasts.
-Go check it out!
+Go play [Service Workies](https://serviceworkies.com) where you'll learn the ways of the service worker in order to slay the offline beasts.

 ![preview of the Service Workies game](./spider.gif)